-What To Watch For In Impeachment Hearing With Fiona Hill, David Holmes
+WATCH: Hill Denounces 'Fictional Narrative' About Ukraine, Holmes Details Trump Call

 Bolton, per Hill, warned about the "drug deal" being cooked up by Trump's deputies with Ukraine and about the role played by Giuliani, whom Hill said Bolton called a "hand grenade that is going to blow everybody up."

-Mr. Holmes
+David Holmes

 Holmes is a diplomatic staffer who went to lunch in July in Kyiv with the ambassador to the European Union, Gordon Sondland.